myl-google/Broadsea/bigquery/README.md

 # Deployment manager instructions for Broadsea on Bigquery

-Using the provided deployment manager configs is the simplest way of deploying.
+Use the provided deployment manager configs method.
 An alternative, more manual, approach is also detailed in the "manual setup instructions for Broadsea using docker-compose in a VM" section below.

 To create a deployment, either use an existing GCP project or create one as a free trial at https://cloud.google.com/ .
 Next, working from the machine where